 I’ve been told that antimalarial medication is very hard to tolerate.
 Is this true?

 Currently, there’s no vaccine available to prevent malaria.
 However, effective medication can help to prevent this disease and, for most travellers, this medication is well tolerated.
 It’s important to go for a consultation as early as possible before your departure, since you must start taking this medication before your stay in a malarial area.

 Most of the side effects are minor and the travel health clinic physician will discuss the major issues with you.
 You mustn’t forget that malaria is a potentially fatal disease that may cause serious health problems.
 You must therefore try to prevent it as necessary.

 At the clinic, you’ll be given important advice on how to avoid insect bites.

-Are vaccination charges reimbursed by my private insurance company?
+Are vaccines23 reimbursed by my private insurance company?